 Early Origins of the Hardries family

 The surname Hardries was first found in Kent, where family members were Lords of the manor Lyminge.
 The earliest recorded ancestor is Robert de Hardres, who lived during the reigns of Edward the Confessor and William the Conqueror.
-He held his lands from the Archbishop of Canterbury, which consisted of a church, a mill, and a fishery of forty eels, as recorded in the Domesday Book
+He held his lands from the Archbishop of Canterbury, which consisted of a church, a mill, and a fishery of forty eels, as recorded in the Domesday Book.

 Early History of the Hardries family

 This web page shows only a small excerpt of our Hardries research.
-Another 249 words (18 lines of text) covering the years 1642, 1606, 1669, 1635, 1673, 1660, 1688, 1686, 1736, 1718, 1764, 1676, 1610, 1681, 1664 and 1679 are included under the topic Early Hardries History in all our PDF Extended History products and printed products wherever possible.
+Another 195 words (14 lines of text) covering the years 1642, 1606, 1669, 1635, 1673, 1660, 1688, 1686, 1736, 1718, 1764, 1676, 1610, 1681, 1664 and 1679 are included under the topic Early Hardries History in all our PDF Extended History products and printed products wherever possible.

 Hardries Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hardries has appeared include Hardress, Hardres, Hardresse, Hardrese, Harders and many more.

 Early Notables of the Hardries family (pre 1700)

 Another 41 words (3 lines of text) are included under the topic Early Hardries Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hardries family to the New World and Oceana
+Migration of the Hardries family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hardries arrived in North America very early: Tryntie Harders, who sailed to New York in 1643; J.G. harder to Philadelphia, Pa. in 1808; and J.W.
 Harders, who settled in San Francisco, Cal. in 1853..